Summary

 viewIdstringyes Long-TermThe unique identifier of the view.

-With the returned datatype, through sub-parameters (see second table below), you can get plenty of information about the roles found in the organization, including user names and counts, as well as permissions and assets.
+For the results, you can get plenty of information about the roles found in the organization, including user names and counts, as well as permissions and assets.

 ParameterTypeRequiredDefaultStabilityDescription